Chapter 8: Defensive Driving

 - Wear a seat belt and encourage your passengers to do the same.

-- Ignore harassing gestures and name calling, and do not return them.
+- Ignore gestures and shouts and do not return them.

-- Report aggressive drivers to the appropriate law enforcement authorities by providing a vehicle description, location, license plate number, and direction of travel.
+- Report aggressive drivers to law enforcement authorities and give a vehicle description, location, vehicle plate number and direction of travel.

-- If you are being followed by an aggressive or threatening driver, do not stop or get out of your vehicle.
-Drive directly to the nearest police station.
+- If an aggressive driver is following you, do not stop or leave your vehicle.
+Drive to the nearest police station.

 - If an aggressive driver is involved in a crash, stop a safe distance from the crash scene.
-When the police arrive, report the driving behavior you witnessed.
+When the police arrive, report the driving behavior you saw.

 To avoid becoming an aggressive driver: